Best things to do in San Sebastian

 If you plan on spending 2 days in San Sebastian, take a look at my two-day travel itinerary in San Sebastian.

-26. Cristina Enea Park, ideal for going on a walk
+27. Cristina Enea Park, ideal to take a break

 If you want to surround yourself with a green space and relax taking short walks, I recommend visiting Cristina Enea Park, located in the heart of San Sebastian.
 Its history dates back to the second half of the 19th century, when the Duke of Mandas bought this land with the intention of building a mansion with gardens.
 The name of the park is in honor of his wife, Cristina Brunetti.

 When the dukes died, the land was donated to the city.
 In 2008, the Cristina Enea Foundation was created with the goal to promote the transition towards a more environmentally-responsible space.